Akhtar21yr/Food-Menu-Management/README.md

-# Food Delivery App API
+# Food Menu Management API

-This repository contains the backend code for a food delivery application.
+This repository contains the backend code for a Food Menu Management application.
 It provides RESTful APIs for user authentication, managing food products, adding favorites Foods, and retrieving special offers.

 ## Technologies Used